openkfw/innoverse/CONTRIBUTING_GUIDE.md

 When writing commits you should consider the following guidelines:

+- Write commit messages according to the [conventional commit specification](https://www.conventionalcommits.org/).
 - Follow these [git commit guidelines]
+  - Add the appropriate prefix for the commit.
+Optionally add a scope.
+Allowed prefixes can be found in the [commit lint config](./commitlint.config.ts)
 - When you're only changing the documentation you can include `[ci skip]` in the commit title

 ### Git Branches